-One or more of these options may prove helpful in meeting growing water supply needs in the coming years, particularly for potential customers with relatively modest annual demands (less than 3,000 acre-feet per year), utilities located near river basin boundaries (either in a retail service area or by county/municipal geographical limits), or those utilities that may wish to meet demands in one of Texas' eight coastal basins.
+One or more of these options may prove helpful to meet growing water supply needs in the coming years, particularly for potential customers with relatively modest annual demands (less than 3,000 acre-feet per year), utilities located near river basin boundaries (either in retail service area or by county/municipal geographical limits), or those that may wish to meet demands in one of Texas' eight coastal basins.
 Further, an applicant may seek an exempt IBT on the basis of several of these options in the same application, as may be applicable to an applicant's particular circumstances.

 The value of exempt IBTs extends to both time investment and risk of protest, and the expense and delays that accompany same.
-Exempt IBT applications may be prepared and processed within a short period, making them attractive "low-hanging fruit" planning tools.
-In addition to being exempt from the significant substantive IBT requirements of § 11.085(b)-(u), the courts have ruled that applications for exempt IBTs do not require notice or the opportunity for a contested case hearing.
+Exempt IBT applications may be prepared and processed within a short period, making them attractive, "low-hanging fruit" planning tools.
+In addition to being exempt from the significant substantive IBT requirements of Section 11.085(b)-(u), the courts have ruled that applications for exempt IBTs do not require notice or the opportunity for a contested case hearing.
+City of Marshall v.
+City of Uncertain, 124 S.W.3d 690 (Tex.
+App.-Austin 2003; aff'd in part on other grounds, 206 S.W.3d 97 (Tex.
+2006)).

-The year ahead will undoubtedly present time-intensive water supply challenges, lengthy permitting processes, and unique legal hurdles for many water utilities across the state.
+The next several years will undoubtedly present time-intensive water supply challenges, lengthy permitting processes, and unique legal hurdles for many water utilities across the state.
 Contrasted against these realities, an exempt IBT may provide an efficient, low-risk solution to supply water - or to position a utility to supply water - to meet demands that may fall outside of the utility's authorized service area.
-As the new year gets underway, water suppliers may wish to take advantage of one or more of these available vehicles, as the use of such a proactive effort now may avoid the need for more reactive approaches down the road.
-Future editions of The Lone Star Current will address other matters that should be considered by water utilities in assessing the adequacy of their water supplies, and particularly in light of their current and projected water demands.
+Water suppliers may wish to take advantage of one or more of these available vehicles, as the use of such a proactive effort now may avoid the need for more reactive approaches down the road.

-Martin Rochelle is the chair of the Firm's Water Practice Group.
-Martin focuses on the development and implementation of sound water policy and on representing clients in water quality, water supply, and water reuse matters before state and federal administrative agencies.
-Nathan Vassar is an Associate in the Firm's Water Practice Group.
+Martin Rochelle is the chair of the firm's Water Practice Group.
+Martin focuses on the development and implementation of sound water policy and in representing clients in water quality, water supply, and water reuse matters before state and federal administrative agencies.
+Nathan Vassar is an Associate in the firm's Water Practice Group.
 Nathan's practice focuses on regulatory compliance, water resources development, and water quality.
 He also represents clients on important water supply and water quality matters before state and federal administrative agencies.
-For questions related to water rights or water supply planning, including exempt interbasin transfers, please contact Martin at (512) 322-5810 or mrochelle@lglawfirm.com, or Nathan at (512) 322-5867 or nvassar@lglawfirm.com.
+For questions related to water rights or water supply planning, including exempt interbasin transfers, please contact Martin Rochelle at (512) 322-5810, mrochelle@lglawfirm.com or Nathan Vassar at (512) 322-5867, nvassar@lglawfirm.com.